sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 ### 4. Check the Node Status

-Once your the administrators register your node, verify its status using one of these commands:
+Once the administrators register your node, verify its status using one of these commands:

 ```bash
 curl <your_host>:8080/status